Molds gradually destroy the things they grow on. By controlling moisture and eliminating mold growth you can:

 Concern about indoor exposure to mold has been increasing as the public becomes aware that exposure to mold can cause a variety of health effects and symptoms, including allergic reactions.
 This document presents guidelines for the remediation/cleanup of mold and moisture problems in schools and commercial buildings; these guidelines include measures designed to protect the health of building occupants and remediators.
 It has been designed primarily for:

 • Others who are responsible for commercial building and school maintenance

-Using these guidelines, individuals with little or no experience with mold remediation should be able to make a reasonable judgment as to whether the situation can be handled in-house.
-They will help those in charge of maintenance to evaluate an in-house remediation plan or a remediation plan submitted by an outside contractor.
+It should serve as a reference for potential mold and moisture remediators.
+Using this document, individuals with little or no experience with mold remediation should be able to make a reasonable judgment as to whether the situation can be handled in-house.
+It will help those in charge of maintenance to evaluate an in-house remediation plan or a remediation plan submitted by an outside contractor.
 Contractors and other professionals who respond to mold and moisture situations in commercial buildings and schools may also want to refer to these guidelines.